animeshtrivedi/animeshtrivedi.github.io/teaching.md

   * P1 (Sep-Oct), 2019 - (co-teacher) Introduction to Computer Science (B.Sc)
   * June, 2019 - Guest lecture in Computer Networks (B.Sc)
     * Title: An Introduction to RDMA Networking

+## Useful links
+  * [The Science of Scientific Writing](https://github.com/animeshtrivedi/notes/blob/master/docs/the-science-of-scientific-writing.pdf) - a must read for any report or paper that you plan to write.
+  * [General advice and guidelines]() for students who work with me.